ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Ensure that **Program.cs** is open in the code editor.

-1. Locate the `INSERT service client variable below here` comment.

-1. To add a global variable to hold the service client instance, enter the following code:
+1. The application defines a global variable to hold a service client instance:

     ```csharp
     private static ServiceClient serviceClient;
     ```

+    The **ServiceClient** is used to send messages to devices.

-1. Locate the `INSERT create service client instance below here` comment.
+1. Locate the `UNCOMMENT create service client instance below here` comment.

-1. To add the code that creates a service client instance and invokes the direct method, enter the following code:
+1. Uncomment the following code:

     ```csharp
-    // Create a ServiceClient to communicate with service-facing endpoint on your hub.
+    // Create a ServiceClient to communicate with service-facing endpoint
+    // on your hub.
     serviceClient = ServiceClient.CreateFromConnectionString(serviceConnectionString);
-    InvokeMethod().GetAwaiter().GetResult();
+    // Invokes a Direct Method on the device
+    await InvokeMethod();
     ```

+    Notice how the **ServiceClient** connects using the **serviceConnectionString** defined earlier.
+The **InvokeMethod** is then called.

-1. Locate the `INSERT InvokeMethod method below here` comment.
+1. Locate the `UNCOMMENT InvokeMethod method below here` comment.

-1. To add the code that invokes the direct method, enter the following code:
+1. Uncomment and review the code that invokes the direct method.

-    ```csharp
-    // Handle invoking a direct method.
-    private static async Task InvokeMethod()
-    {
-        try
-        {
-            var methodInvocation = new CloudToDeviceMethod("SetFanState") { ResponseTimeout = TimeSpan.FromSeconds(30) };
-            string payload = JsonConvert.SerializeObject("On");

-            methodInvocation.SetPayloadJson(payload);

-            // Invoke the direct method asynchronously and get the response from the simulated device.
-            var response = await serviceClient.InvokeDeviceMethodAsync(deviceId, methodInvocation);

-            if (response.Status == 200)
-            {
-                ConsoleHelper.WriteGreenMessage("Direct method invoked: " + response.GetPayloadAsJson());
-            }
-            else
-            {
-                ConsoleHelper.WriteRedMessage("Direct method failed: " + response.GetPayloadAsJson());
-            }
-        }
-        catch
-        {
-            ConsoleHelper.WriteRedMessage("Direct method failed: timed-out");
-        }
-    }
-    ```
+    The **CloudToDeviceMethod** class encapsulates the information regarding the direct method - the method name, timeout, and payload.
+The **ServiceClient** instance created earlier is then used to invoke the direct method via the IoT Hub, returning a response object.
+A `response.Status` property value of `200` indicates success.

+    > **Information**: The **ServiceClient** class encapsulates interaction with the underlying Azure REST APIs.
+You can learn more about the underlying REST API for invoking direct methods here - [Understand and invoke direct methods from IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods).
+You can also find the additional status codes documented:
+    > * 200 indicates successful execution of direct method;
+    > * 404 indicates that either device ID is invalid, or that the device was not online upon invocation of a direct method and for connectTimeoutInSeconds thereafter (use accompanied error message to understand the root cause);
+    > * 504 indicates gateway timeout caused by device not responding to a direct method call within responseTimeoutInSeconds.

     This code is used to invoke the **SetFanState** direct method on the device app.